How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 It depends.
 For a more detailed answer, we've created a guide for how long a divorce takes with tips on how to speed the process up.

-On average, it takes a minimum of six months for all of the divorce paperwork to be completed and your divorce/ dissolution made legally binding through the courts.
-You can request a personalised estimate by answering a few simple questions here.
+On average, it takes a minimum of six months for all the divorce paperwork to be completed, and your divorce made legally binding through the courts.
+You can download our bespoke divorce timeline to estimate the end date of your process.

 Ending your financial relationship and the possibility of future claims